Yoga For Back Pain Adelaide

 Yoga for back pain will give you back your confidence in your body and can be the first step in getting back to normal activity and reclaiming your life.

 Classes are taught by Vanessa Shribman, yoga teacher and physiotherapist.
-(Physiotherapy rebates are available for this course).
-She has been teaching for 24 years and is a certified Iyengar teacher and a registered physiotherapist who works in private practice.
+She has been teaching for 30 years and is a certified Iyengar teacher and a registered physiotherapist who works in private practice and Leonie Wieringa certified Iyengar teacher.

 Your back is the centre of your body and, when it goes wrong, the centre of your world!